McIntyre-Colin/supplier-project/README.md

                    a sql "where" statement is used to pull only the products created by that user.
     Images - Currently the database is set up to have a many:1 relationship for images.
 One product can have many images.
 I have yet to implement that in the code specifically because I'm having trouble updating the existing image entry and I do not want to complicate matters further, but the DB infrastructure is there.
-    Updates - There is a bug with updates where it will not complete the update unless a file is selected in the images section.
-It currently does not autofill the default entry into the input box.
-              I believe it's an issue with the first set of if statments in the update_upload.php file

 Included is the "suppliers.sql" file which is the structure export from phpmyadmin edit.sql is solely for editing and playing around with SQL commands